|Add to your personal catalog|

 CH-491 Special Topics (Either Semester; Variable; 1.00-4.00 Credits) Allows departments to offer topics not normally taught.
 Prerequisites and corequisites vary by title.

 CH-492 Senior Writing Seminar (Fall; Yearly; 2.00 Credits; CW,CS) Designed to provide practice in the writing skills necessary for practicing chemists.
-Students who are registered for CH489 will prepare a proposal for the project they will undertake for CH489.
+Students who are registered for CH494 will prepare a proposal for the research project they will undertake for that course.
 Students not registered for CH489 will write a review of an area of current interest in chemistry to include projections of future directions in that field.
 Students will prepare oral presentations for a professional audience and posters for a general audience based on the proposals or reviews.
-Prerequisites: Chemistry POE.
+Prerequisites: Chemistry POE or permission of the instructor.

 CH-494 Chemistry Research (Fall & Spring; Yearly; 1.00-4.00 Credits; N) Individual research projects directed by faculty members.
 Prerequisite: Permission of the instructor.